DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/summary/calculateCustomSummary.md

 The resulting summary item's value.

 ##### field(options.value): any
-A column value used in calculation.
+A column used to calculate the summary.
 If you need an entire data object in this field, do not specify the summary item's [column](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#column) property.
 To display the summary in this case, use the [showInColumn](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#showInColumn) property instead.

 ---
 This is a single function for all custom summary items.
 Specify a [name](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/name.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#name') for each item to identify it in the function.